 Simple Fire Alarm Circuit Diagram Using Thermistor

-This simple fire alarm circuit is based on thermistor and fire detection is possible through this circuit.
+This simple fire alarm circuit is based on the thermistor and fire detection is possible through this circuit.

 - This circuit is very useful in home security systems.